aleclev/delilah-bot/README.md

 This will install all required dependencies.

-To execute this project you will need a Java JDK (version 18+ recommended).
+To execute this project you will need JDK11.
 You can start the project with the following command:
 `java $JAVA_OPTS -cp target/classes:target/dependency/* delilah.DelilahApplication`

 ### Environnment variables and External Dependencies